Last updated: 30/04/2020

 A cookie is a text file that is placed on your hard disk by a web page server.
 Text-based Cookies (I.e. non-executable text files) cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you and can only be read by a web server in the domain that issued the cookie to you.
 We may in some cases also use web beacons in order to track the opening web pages or emails specific to individual customers and/or visitors.

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the Web server that you have returned to a specific page.
-For example, if you personalize pages of the Site, or register with ECS site or services, a cookie helps ECS to recall your specific information on subsequent visits.
+For example, if you personalize pages of the Site, or register with CRB Direct (owned and operated by Clear Check Ltd) site or services, a cookie helps CRB Direct to recall your specific information on subsequent visits.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
-When you return to the Site, the information you previously provided can be retrieved, so you can easily use the ECS features that you customized.
+When you return to the Site, the information you previously provided can be retrieved, so you can easily use the CRB Direct features that you customized.

 Our site uses specific types of cookies and can be individually categorised as ‘Persistent Cookies’ and ‘First Party Cookies’.